Transformer

 Attention

 The meaning of words depend on what other words exist in the text, and where they appear in relation to the current word.
 People (Dzmitri Bahdanau) working on translation using RNNs came up with the concept of words attending to other words to confer context and meaning.
-People where comparing the words to each other using scaled dot product (scaled by $\sqrt{d_k}$ to prevent values from getting too large) and using the word the resulting vector pointed to, in the translated text.
-The Transformer takes this one step farther by creating three distinct vectors (Query, Key, Value) by multiplying the input embedding by three different learned weight matrices ($W_Q$, $W_K$, $W_V$).
+They where comparing the words to each other using a small MLP that added up contributions from each word to the current word.
+The Transformer takes this one step further by creating three distinct vectors (Query, Key, Value) by multiplying the input embedding by three different learned weight matrices ($W_Q$, $W_K$, $W_V$).
 Key -- representing the type of word it is (e.g., a verb); Value -- representing what that word means (e.g., the semantic meaning of the verb).
 For each token, we gather the different amounts of the value vectors based on the similarity of the Query vector of that token with the Key vectors of the other tokens, and add them up.
+The dot product of the Query vector and the Key vector is scaled by $\sqrt{d_k}$ to prevent values from getting too large. $d_k$ is the dimension of the key vector.

 Masking